rehierl/node-tree-outliner/3-4-0-design-5.md

 Obviously, a parent container may have multiple type-2 sectioning nodes as its child nodes.
-Because of that, such a parent container marks the end of the default scopes of all of those sections.
+Because of that, such a parent container marks the end of the default scopes of all of these sections.

 Consequently, there is a 1:M relationship (not 1:1) between the set of parent containers and the set of sections (or sectioning nodes).